 Below are cover thumbnails and brief excerpts from some of my published works.

 Since early 2011, I have been the editor of Mufti (the Victorian RSL member’s magazine in Australia).
-This issue featured the 2016 ANZAC Day liftout; unveiling the Lemnos Gallipoli Memorial; and helping veterans get back to work.
+This issue featured articles on the Battle of Beersheba Centenary Commemorations, the 75th anniversary of Kokoda, and the 75th anniversary of Guadalcanal.

 For more on Mufti click here.

 “Just in time for some easy day-touring in the glorious conditions of autumn, Karen Graham suggests some of her favourite rail trails.”
 This article features rail trails around Australia, including The Great Victorian Rail Trail, the Lilydale to Warburton Rail Trail and the Great Southern Rail Trail.
 To read the article, click here.